RoGUE RIVER Fly Fishing Report

 OTHER LOCAL FISHERIES

-The North is one of my favorite rivers on earth along with the Rogue and Deschutes, so it’s truly sad for me to see the state of things up there so bad they’ve had to close it 2 of the last 4 years.
+The North is one of my favorite rivers on earth along with the Rogue and Deschutes, so it’s truly sad for me to see the state of things up there so bad they’ve had to close it 2 of the last 5 summers.
 Winchester dam needs to be taken out of this river very soon, or we’ll eventually lose one of the greatest summer steelhead fisheries in the world.
 Unfortunately many of the rich people/local politicians living on the “lake” section of the river above Winchester dam will gladly destroy the fishery and local economy so they can ride jet skis every summer.
 Sadly their personal greed is going to destroy one of the treasures of the pacific northwest if change doesn’t happen soon and that dam doesn’t come out.
 We’ve seen down here on the Rogue how great it is for summer steelhead runs to have dams removed (6-10x the number of returning adult summer steelhead), which is sadly the only realistic chance to save this incredible place.

 As always give a call to the shop for any specific questions and the most up to date info, as we live and breathe fly fishing and always know what's going on down here in beautiful Southern Oregon!